128technology/docs/docs/cli_reference.md

 #### Description

-The _show security key-status_ subcommand displays information and statistics related to the 128T&#x27;s security rekeying feature.
-It will indicate the current key index (which will be common among all routers managed by a 128T conductor) and relevant statistics on when the last rekey event occurred, when the next will occur, etc.
+The _show security key-status_ subcommand displays information and statistics related to the SSR&#x27;s security rekeying feature.
+It will indicate the current key index (which will be common among all routers managed by a SSR conductor) and relevant statistics on when the last rekey event occurred, when the next will occur, etc.

 #### Example